yildiz-online/component-native-sndio/README.md

 ## Requirements

-To build this module, you will need the latest JDK, Maven 3, cmake and a c++ compiler.
+To build this module, you will need the latest Java JDK, Maven 3, cmake and a c++ compiler.

 ## Coding Style and other information